Survey and Taxonomy of Adversarial Reconnaissance Techniques: Conclusion and Future Work

 \subsection{Reconnaissance Countermeasures}

 Another useful outcome of our survey is to contribute to developing countermeasures that can hinder the ability of adversaries to obtain key information that would enable successful attacks.
-Many techniques have been proposed in the literature to use deception and information hiding to mitigate reconnaissance, including honey tokens, honey passwords, honey permissions and parameters, etc. ~\cite{juels2013honeywords,kaghazgaran2015toward,wang2017honey}.
-Network intrusion detection systems can also monitor for scanning and other information collection activities.
+Network and host-based intrusion detection systems typically monitor for scanning and other known/obvious adversarial reconnaissance activities.
+Many techniques have been proposed in the literature to use deception and information hiding to mitigate reconnaissance, including honeypots, honey tokens, honey passwords, honey permissions and parameters, etc.~\cite{juels2013honeywords,kaghazgaran2015toward,wang2017honey}.
 Moving Target Defense (MTD) can also increase the complexity, diversity, and randomness of the cyber systems for an attacker doing reconnaissance~\cite{wang2018cyber}.
 Techniques such as dynamic host address translation, route alteration, and IP randomization can lower the success of passive reconnaissance~\cite{achleitner2017deceiving,achleitner2016cyber}.
-Additional methods including database decoys, OS obfuscation, source code decoys, forging fake traffic, topology deception, hyperlinks decoys, simulation deception, and code embedding deception~\cite{sun2016desir,rowe2004model,salem2011decoy} can also mitigate both passive and active reconnaissance.
+Additional methods including database decoys, OS obfuscation, source code decoys, forging fake traffic, topology deception, hyperlinks decoys, simulation deception, and code embedding deception~\cite{sun2016desir,rowe2004model,salem2011decoy} can mitigate both passive and active reconnaissance. {Employee training, security awareness and best practices can mitigate social engineering tactics to some extent.
+Table~\ref{tab:defensive_measurements} presents an overview of which types of defensive measures can counter particular reconnaissance techniques.}

+{Future work could elaborate on reconnaissance countermeasures based on each category in the taxonomy.
+Defenders can detect some techniques more easily; for example, scanning and sniffing in an internal network can be detected using an intrusion detection system.
+There is a need to evaluate the effectiveness of different strategies to detect the different types of recon techniques.
+Some techniques (e.g., side-channel attacks) are challenging to detect, and other techniques (e.g., third-party source-based recon) cannot be identified.
+Therefore, other types of mitigation strategies are necessary, and must also be evaluated.
+Better models (as discussed above) can help to formalize many of these questions and provide useful evaluation measures, and out taxonomy can help to ensure comprehensive coverage and identify areas with limited mitigation options.}